 The believing men and believing women are allies of one another.
 They enjoin what is right and forbid what is wrong and establish prayer and give zakah and obey Allah and His Messenger.
 Those – Allah will have mercy upon them.
 Indeed, Allah is Exalted in Might and Wise.
 [9:71]

-About the author: Mariam is a university student living in Egypt.
-Her interests include literature, art, psychology, philosophy, and sociocultural thought.
+About the author: Mariam is a pharmacy and biotech student living in Egypt.
+Her interests include literature, ethics and social theory.
 You can follow her on Twitter here.